MicrosoftDocs/architecture-center/docs/industries/retail/visual-search-use-case-overview-content.md

 Pre-trained neural networks are relatively easy to use but may not be as efficient as a custom model trained on your image catalog.
 Those pre-trained networks are typically designed for classification of benchmark datasets rather than search on your specific collection of images.

-You may want to modify and retrain them so they produce both a category prediction and a dense (i.e. smaller, not sparse) vector, which will be very useful to restrict the search space, reduce memory and storage requirements.
+You may want to modify and retrain them so they produce both a category prediction and a dense (that is, smaller, not sparse) vector, which will be very useful to restrict the search space, reduce memory and storage requirements.
 Binary vectors can be used and are often referred to as " [semantic hash](https://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf)" – a term derived from document encoding and retrieval techniques.
 The binary representation simplifies further calculations.

  ![](./images/visual-search-use-case-overview/resnet-modifications.png)